awsdocs/aws-transfer-user-guide/doc_source/API_DescribeUser.md

 Pattern: `^s-([0-9a-f]{17})$`

  ** [User](#API_DescribeUser_ResponseSyntax) **   <a name="TransferFamily-DescribeUser-response-User"></a>
-An array containing the properties of the user account for the `ServerID` value that you specified\.
+An array containing the properties of the Transfer Family user for the `ServerID` value that you specified\.
 Type: [DescribedUser](API_DescribedUser.md) object

 ## Errors<a name="API_DescribeUser_Errors"></a>